danbev/learning-crypto/notes/tuf.md

 $ sha256sum repo/metadata/1.targets.json
 896781ff1260ed4ad5b05a004b034279219dc92b64068a2cc376604e8a6821c9  repo/metadata/1.targets.json
 ```
-The snapshot metadata file tells us which which versions of metadata files
+The snapshot metadata file tells us which versions of metadata files
 existed for a specific version.
 Even though we only have one version currently
-in our example real world repositories would have multiple versions of
+in our example, a real world repositories would have multiple versions of
 metadata files.
 The purpose of the snapshot.json file is to prevent an attacker
 from including metadata files from another version in some version:
 ```